About CoVenture10

 CoVenture study launched, enrolling over 3,800 Grade 7 students from 31 schools in Montreal.

-Annual personality, mental health and cognitive assessments + personality-targeted interventions for substance use
+Annual personality, mental health and cognitive assessments, as well as personality-targeted interventions for substance use

 2017